aktivkohle/python-talks/README.md

 # a conversational application with python

-This is an adaptation of [this](https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077) tensorflow chatbot
+This is an adaptation of [this](https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077) tensorflow chatbot.

+If you want to look straight at a sample chat before reading all this text, **[this notebook](https://github.com/aktivkohle/python-talks/blob/master/display_sample_chat.ipynb) displays a sample chat.**

 The conversational intents needed to be defined.
 Each conversational intent contains: